Borley: Local government

 Due to its small population, decision-making at parish level is through a Parish Meeting open to all electors rather than an elected council.

 Borley is in part of England having two tiers of "principal" local authorities.
 It is one of 12 parishes making up Stour Valley North Ward, which is represented by a district councillor on Braintree District Council.
 It is also within the area of Essex County Council, represented by one county councillor as part of the Hedingham County Electoral Division.

 For elections to the UK Parliament, Borley is in the constituency of Braintree.

 Natural and built environment

 Borley consists of three clusters of buildings: one closest to the River Stour, including the village hall; one around the parish church; and a third at Borley Green.
 In 2012, there were 89 voting residents in a total of around 110, occupying 49 dwellings.
 Borley is notable for the high proportion of Listed Buildings.
 There are 15 Grade II listed houses, including Borley Hall (the fragment of a once much larger house), Borley Place (at one time the rectory) and Borley Lodge.

-The Grade I listed church (dedication unknown) is a small building of stone originally in the Romanesque/Early English style of the late 12th and early 13th centuries.
-Pevsner notes that a "topiary walk to the porch is the most notable feature of the church".
+A purpose built school was opened in 1880.
+It closed in 1939.
+The building has been used as a village hall since 1956.